rdimaio/eliza-py/README.md

         - The emphasis of the user's input may not necessarily be in the first section of the sentence
         - The section with the highest ranked keyword has a higher chance of having decomposition rules for that keyword, as it has a rank in the first place
-- The ID of the last reassembly rule used for each decomposition rule is stored in the script file.
-    - This way, Weizenbaum's concept of making the program feel less repetitive during a given session is extended to feel less repetitive throughout multiple sessions.
-    - (note that the memory stack discussed in the paper does not persist through sessions, like the original;
-    otherwise the program would "remember" your input (or another user's input) from past sessions, even though each session should only focus on the current user's present thoughts.)
 - `DLIST` in the original implementation is called `tag` in this implementation.
 It works the same way.
 - In the original implementation, the keyword `my` is associated with the memory stack (p.
 6);
 in this implementation, the memory stack is called when no matching decomposition rule is found.